Mountain Lots After Snowmelt: Grade, Trees, and the First Dry Week

 Walk the lot once snow is off the lawn and before you restart heavy traffic.
 Note low pockets that held ice, channels cut by roof runoff, and berms where plow piles sat.
 Grade that sends water toward the foundation or across a saturated lawn strip will matter more after the first dry week than it did while everything still looked wet.

-Trees wake at the roots before the canopy looks busy
+Trees wake at the roots first

 Woody plants move water and stored starch before new leaves read as growth from the kitchen window.
 Abrupt drought right after snowmelt can stress canopy that still looks dormant.
 Push a screwdriver into soil at the dripline a few hours after rain or irrigation; resistance like brick in several spots often means roots are not getting the soak you assume spray provides.

 When evergreens flag early, watering trees in the high country explains volume and timing habits worth understanding before you book help.
-Mature canopy on thin mountain fill sometimes outgrows what sprinklers recharge before June; that is when deep root watering supplements spray without flooding the whole valve schedule.
+Mature canopy on thin mountain fill sometimes outgrows what sprinklers recharge before June—that is when deep root watering supplements spray without flooding the whole valve schedule.

 Delay heavy mower traffic until soil no longer shines underfoot.
 If a footprint leaves a wet mark that does not bounce back, wait.
 Match spongy areas with root plate firmness checks from thaw season before you overseed on compaction you have not addressed.

 The first string of afternoons without rain is when shallow spray habits show their limits.
 Turf that looks thirsty at noon may be fine by morning if soil holds moisture at depth.
 Check before you add minutes to every zone.
-Trees especially suffer when daily mist runs while roots never recharge below a plow-compacted layer.
+Second-home arrivals sometimes restart systems to green everything for a weekend—a measured ramp beats a flood.

 If you notice cracks in soil near a leaner, cable wear, or deadwood that grew heavier since last season, route structure questions to consultation before summer wind events.
 Fuel work and water work do not replace weight and leverage on big stems over roofs and decks.